ralna/GALAHAD/doc/Julia/rst-dir/nls_functions.rst

 	*
 		- eval_status

-		- is a scalar variable of type Int32 that is used to indicate if objective function/gradient/Hessian values can be provided (see above)
+		- is a scalar variable of type INT that is used to indicate if objective function/gradient/Hessian values can be provided (see above)

 	*
 		- n

-		- is a scalar variable of type Int32 that holds the number of variables
+		- is a scalar variable of type INT that holds the number of variables

 	*
 		- m

-		- is a scalar variable of type Int32 that holds the number of residuals.
+		- is a scalar variable of type INT that holds the number of residuals.

 	*
 		- x